 Americans responded overly negatively to the video.
-They claimed Pepsi use protests – earlier considered as a very important part of the US history – as a background for marketing their product.
-At this time, the country has already lived through a few protests against racial inequality and police cruelty.
+They claimed Pepsi used protests — considered as a very important part of the US history — as a background for marketing their product.
+At this time, the country has already lived through a few protests against racial inequality and police cruelty against Black people.
 People were indignant at the unrealistic image of a peaceful protest with friendly police officers.

-Both Pepsi and Kendal Jenner had to apologize officially for the commercial.
+Both Pepsi and Kendall Jenner had to apologize for the commercial.
 This example shows how risky it may be to mix product promo with big social issues.
 There is no place for profiting when it comes to big social issues.

 H&M and the “Monkey” Sweatshirt

-In January 2018, H&M posted a photo of a black child wearing a sweatshirt with the finny title “Coolest monkey in the jungle”.
-The image caused a negative reaction on social media, many users were calling for the company’s boycott.
-The company was accused of using the monkey reference towards black people.
-Even the world-known popular Canadian-Ethiopian singer, the Weeknd who earlier starred in an H&M commercial, tweeted about the termination of his collaboration with the brand.
+In January 2018, H&M posted a photo of a black child wearing a sweatshirt with the funny title: “Coolest monkey in the jungle.”
+The image caused a negative reaction on social media.
+Many users were calling for a company boycott.
+The company was accused of using the monkey reference toward black people.
+Even the world-known popular Canadian-Ethiopian singer, the Weeknd, who earlier starred in an H&M commercial, tweeted about the termination of his collaboration with the brand.

 H&M had to apologize and promised to remove the photo from all websites and stop selling the sweatshirt in US stores.
-Nonetheless, those items that were in stock before the actual removal got sold out instantly.
+Nonetheless, those items that were in stock before the actual removal sold out instantly.
 Soon, the controversial sweatshirt appeared on eBay and other online marketplaces at a much higher price.

 The lesson we may learn from this brand is to always watch out for possible signs of racial and ethnic slurs.
-In a world where racial inequality is highly unaccepted, just one innocuous image from the product catalog may cause you years of positive reputation.
+In a world where racial inequality is highly unaccepted, just one image from the product catalog may cost you years of having a positive reputation.

 Dolce & Gabbana Chinese Ad